elceef/dnstwist/docs/README.md

 increases to over 5 million.
 How easy it is to guess it takes a lot of resources and most importantly even more time.
 For longer domains checking all is simply not possible.
-For this reason, this tool generates and checks domains very close to the original - Levenshtein distance does not exceed 2.
+For this reason, this tool generates and checks domains very close to the original - the Levenshtein distance does not exceed 2.
 Theoretically, these are the most attractive domains from the attacker's point of view.
 However, be aware that the imagination of the aggressors is unlimited.